-- one artefact: completed artwork or performance - one short response: recognising and reflecting on own learning.
+- one extended response: continued use of work diary as developed in Module 1 - one artefact: artwork or performance - one short response: recognising and reflecting on own learning - one short response: support material.

 See Appendix 3 for the full specifications of the work requirements of this course.